oxylabs/google-shopping-scraper/README.md

 [![](https://dcbadge.vercel.app/api/server/eWsVUJrnG5)](https://discord.gg/GbxmdGhZjq)

+In this tutorial, we'll demonstrate how to extract data from Google Shopping.
+In the first part of the tutorial, we'll use a free tool, built for smaller scale scraping.
+In the second part, we'll show how to use Oxylabs API for more effective, bigger scale scraping.

 ## Free Google Shoppping Scraper

 A free tool used to get shopping items from Google Shopping for a provided search query.